 Inspired by arts of all forms from music, to paintings, to theatre, Conrad was a patron to a plethora of San Diego cultural curators including La Jolla Music Society, San Diego Symphony, San Diego Museum of Art, and The Old Globe (located in the iconic Balboa Park).

-Conrad valued education and ingenuity, and The Foundation is proud to continue his work through support of higher education and workforce education including grants to universities, colleges, and vocational/trade schools.
+Conrad valued education and ingenuity, and The Foundation is proud to continue his work through support of higher education including grants to universities and colleges.
 His major contributions to San Diego State University fund several endowed scholarships, including for students with entrepreneurial aspirations.